 - You should only arrange a Needs Assessment once you the relevant funding body has confirmed your eligibility for DSA.

 - You will need to find an assessment centre near you and book the assessment yourself.
-The DSA Quality Assurance Group, National Network of Assessment Centres and YourDSA.com all offer lisitings of assessment centres.
 You do not need to have the assessment in London if you'd prefer to do it elsewhere.

-- The assessment nomrally takes about two hours.
-Please leave plenty of time in case it overruns and remember to factor in travel time.
+- The assessment normally takes about two hours.
+Please leave plenty of time in case it overruns, and remember to factor in travel time.

-- Prepare for the needs assesment in advance.
+- Prepare for the needs assessment in advance.
 To do this:

-a) analyse your current programme of study and any difficuties that you have experienced
+a) analyse your current programme of study and any difficulties that you have experienced

-b) consider any difficulties that you might experience in the future - for example will you need help with statistic software or will you be doing fieldwork?
+b) consider any difficulties that you might experience in the future - for example will you need help with statistical software or will you be doing fieldwork?

-- The assessor will then demonstrate a range of equipment which they think might help.
+- The assessor will then demonstrate a range of equipment and software which they think might help.
 You will discuss between you what will and will not be useful.

-- Before you leave, confirm how you will recieve the report.
+- Before you leave, confirm how you will receive the report.